MS in Biomedical Sciences Admissions

 Apply to Tufts MBS to Improve

 The MBS Program has aligned its prerequisites with those of Tufts University School of Medicine.
 Students must have all pre-medical requirements completed with a C- or better prior to matriculation into the MBS Program.
+All prerequisites must have been completed within 10 years of the intended start date.

 We encourage applicants to check the requirements at medical/dental schools they may be interested in applying to in the future, as they may differ from the School of Medicine's Requirements.